-Whenever transferring ownership of life insurance policies, the three-year rule applies.
-Under this rule created by the IRS, if the transfer takes place within the three years before the original owner's death and (2) is made without any consideration, then the proceeds from the policy are counted in the estate for tax purposes.
-So, if you're considering transferring ownership of your life insurance policy, you should do so sooner rather than later to better ensure that three years elapse before your death.
+When transferring ownership of life insurance policies, the three-year rule applies.
+Under this IRS rule, if the transfer (1) takes place within the three years before the original owner's death and (2) is made without any consideration, then the proceeds from the policy are counted in the decedent's estate for tax purposes.
+So, if you are considering transferring ownership of your life insurance policy, you should do so sooner rather than later to better ensure that three years elapse before your death.

-If a deceased person kept any "incidents of ownership" over the policy after a transfer, then the policy is still considered to be owned by the deceased at death and counted for estate tax purposes.
+If a deceased person kept any "incidents of ownership" over the policy after a transfer, then the policy will be counted as part of the decedent's estate for tax purposes.
 Incidents of ownership exist where, after a transfer, the deceased retains the power to:

 - Use the policy as collateral to borrow money;